Our next clinic will be June 25th – 29th, 2018 in Nashville.

 Clinic schedule and timing

 As you can see, we’re going to cover a LOT of ground in just four days!
 As such, the schedule will be full, from 9 AM until we’re done each day (shooting to wrap up around 6 PM), with a short break for lunch.
 So in order not to miss anything, you’ll want to arrive in Nashville the night before the event, and not schedule any daytime activities during the four days of the Clinic (although you will most likely want to take advantage of all that Nashville has to offer in the evenings).

-Our next Clinic will be held January 25th – 29th, 2018 (Thursday through Sunday).
-We also try to do one Clinic in the winter/spring, and one in the summer, so that moms with kids in school can attend while the school year isn’t in session.
+Our next Clinic will be held June 25th – 29th, 2018 (Monday through Friday).
+Each year, we try to do one Clinic in the winter/spring, and one in the summer, so that moms with kids in school can attend while the school year isn’t in session.